ucl-codec/cloud_infrastructure/docs/user-guide.md

 - Connect to Fed Bio-Med GUI in your web browser:
   - Site A: http://gui.passian.clinicala
   - Site B: http://gui.passian.clinicalb
+  - NOTE: these URLs will depend on the configuration of your system: see [Configuration files](configuration-files.md)

 ### Log into the Fed-BioMed gui